Chaarvi-i/team-leibniz/README.md

 Here is a brief introduction about us.
 ## Team Members
 ### Chaarvi Narang (Team leader)
 I am a third year B.Tech Biotechnology student from D.Y.
 Patil University, India.
 I have interest in the topics of Computer aided drug design and discovery, Bioinformatics and Cell biology.
 Although I have limited knowledge in programming, I am very interested to learn coding, data science and machine learning.
-Any biotechnology and bioinformatics do connect with me. https://www.linkedin.com/in/chaarvi-narang-591333215/
+Any biotechnology and bioinformatics enthusiast do connect with me. https://www.linkedin.com/in/chaarvi-narang-591333215/